denkaty/laravel-product-app/README.md

 php artisan db:seed
 ```

+## Search Functionality
+### Categories
+- Search for categories by category name.

+### Products
+- Search for products by product name and category.

+**Note:** If a user types only '%' or '_', the application will return an empty result to prevent displaying the entire table data.

 ## Sorting Products and Categories by Name

 The sorting functionality allows users to organize the data alphabetically based on names.